 Medical schools are highly competitive.
-The national acceptance rate is 43%, according to data compiled by the Association of American Medical Colleges.
+The national acceptance rate is 43 percent, according to data compiled by the Association of American Medical Colleges.
 Students often ask, "How do I get into medical school?"
-Use these top 10 tips from doctors and medical students to help you prepare for your pre-health profession.
+Use these top 10 tips from doctors and medical students to help you prepare for your pre-health professions program.

 1. Get Some Medical Experience on Your Résumé

-Job shadow with doctors and other medical professionals.
+Although it may not be a medical school requirement, pre-med students should consider job shadowing with doctors and other medical professionals.
 Admissions committees don't expect applicants to have real experience actually treating patients.
 After all, you're not a doctor yet.
 But they do want to know that you've spent time getting to know what your future job would be like.
-Job shadowing is a great way to get some medical experience but there are other non-shadowing opportunities that may be available to you.
+Job shadowing is a great way to get some medical experience, and there are other non-shadowing opportunities that may be available to you, as well.

-"Med school admissions committees want students to have realistic expectations for what a career in medicine will be like. says Dr. Sarah Carlson, an associate chief of surgery at VA Boston HCS, and an assistant professor at BU School of Medicine. who has also served on a medical school admissions committee.
-As an undergraduate, she volunteered to file x-rays at the local hospital, then parlayed that into an opportunity to talk with the radiologist.
-He explained both how to read x-ray films, and why he chose his profession.
+"Med school admissions committees want students to have realistic expectations for what a career in medicine will be like,” says Dr. Sarah Carlson, an associate chief of surgery with the VA Boston Health Care System and an assistant professor at the Boston University School of Medicine.
+Carlson earned her bachelor’s degree in chemistry from Michigan Technological University in 2003 before applying to medical school.
+As an undergraduate, she volunteered to file X-rays at a local hospital, then parlayed that into an opportunity to talk with the radiologist.
+He explained both how to read X-ray films and why he chose his profession.
 "It's those types of interactions that are important to have under your belt," she says.
 "Quite frankly, medicine isn't for everyone, so it's best if you do some soul-searching and spend some time with the people who have the job you want.
 Most doctors are happy to sit down with students who are considering a career in medicine."

-Former pre-med student and current medical school student Karmyn Polakowski served with Michigan Tech's EMS for a couple of years.
+Former pre-med student and current medical school student Karmyn Polakowski served with Michigan Tech's Emergency Medical Services team of campus first responders for a couple of years.
 "It was definitely the highlight of my undergraduate career," she says.
 "I was not only able to deploy my patient interaction and care skills, but I found the EMS family that created bonds to last a lifetime.
-EMS brings out special qualities in everyone and learning how to utilize everyone’s strengths is really quite eye-opening.
+EMS brings out special qualities in everyone, and learning how to utilize everyone’s strengths is really quite eye-opening.
 This lesson in itself makes me confident in my ability to work well as a physician amongst a group of other healthcare workers someday soon."
-Polakowski is now attending Michigan State University College of Human Medicine.
+Polakowski is now attending the Michigan State University College of Human Medicine.

-Other ways to get medical experience include becoming a Certified Nursing Assistant (CNA) or as a hospital scribe doing data entry.
+Other ways to get medical experience prior to medical school include becoming an emergency medical technician, volunteering at a hospice or another medical facility, or working as a hospital scribe doing data entry.
 Some applicants are able to gain clinical experience by helping to care for family members.

 2. Do Research Projects

-Demonstrate your hands-on science knowledge.
+Research experience is a great way to demonstrate your hands-on science knowledge.
 "Undergraduate research experience really shines through on medical school applications.
-Most medical schools want students who are interested in research, and the best way to show that interest is to come in having already gotten your feet wet" says Dr. Carlson.
-She did pipetting and ran assays for Dr. Pushpa Murthy's lab at Michigan Technological University.
+Most medical schools want students who are interested in research, and the best way to show that interest is to come in having already gotten your feet wet," says Carlson.
+She did pipetting and ran assays in a lab run by Pushpalatha Murthy, professor of chemistry and former dean of the Graduate School at Michigan Tech.
 It was a small part of the research, but she conveyed the overall impact.
 "I had to explain at my interviews that the larger scope of the research was about inositol phosphate metabolism."

-In addition to college-based research programs, you can investigate summer offerings, including those through the National Science Foundation Research Experience for Undergraduates program or check out the AAMC database for summer undergrad research programs
+In addition to college-based research programs, you can investigate summer offerings, including those through the National Science Foundation Research Experience for Undergraduates program.
+You can also check out the Association of American Medical Colleges database for summer undergrad research programs that will set you up for getting into medical school.

 3. Put in Time Serving Others

-Dr. Carlson volunteered with the Big Brothers-Big Sisters organization.
-So did Joseph.
-Rake leaves, build an accessibility ramp, clean the beach, walk a dog.
-There are lots of non-clinical options for volunteering that demonstrate your willingness to pay it forward and give back.
+Carlson and Joseph volunteered with the Big Brothers Big Sisters of America organization.
+Raking leaves, building an accessibility ramp, cleaning up trash left on the beach, and walking a dog are all non-clinical options for volunteering that demonstrate your willingness to pay it forward and give back.
+Volunteering shows admissions committees you have built resilience and interpersonal skills in preparation for medical school, while helping someone else in the process.

-"They have many different programs and services."
-Joseph, accepted into Central Michigan University's College of Medicine, was part of the Forever Friends program, matched with an elderly woman she visited a few times each month.
-"I 've formed a great friendship with her, and hopefully, helped alleviate some loneliness.
-It 's a win-win!"
+"They have many different programs and services," says Joseph.
+Before being accepted into Central Michigan University's College of Medicine, she was part of the Forever Friends program, matched with an elderly woman she visited a few times each month.
+"I've formed a great friendship with her, and hopefully, helped alleviate some loneliness.
+It's a win-win!"

-Ask your pre-health professions advisor about volunteering opportunities on campus or in your community, which could include helping at local food banks or blood drives, local shelters for the homeless or those dealing with domestic violence.
+Ask your pre-health professions advisor about volunteering opportunities on campus or in your community, which could include helping at local food banks, blood drives, and local shelters for the homeless, or assisting those dealing with domestic violence.
 You could tutor, deliver good companionship and Meals on Wheels, or walk the dogs at a local animal shelter.
-Take an alternative spring break and work with Habitat for Humanity or on developing clean water sources for Third World countries.
+Take an alternative spring break and work with Habitat for Humanity or on developing clean water sources for developing nations.
 Check with your school for a list of community and global partners it works with who can use your time and talents.
-The mentors you develop will come in handy when it's time to gather recommendation letters—most schools ask for at least three—and the friendships you develop will last a lifetime.
+The mentors you develop will come in handy when it's time to gather recommendation letters—most medical schools ask for at least three—and the friendships you develop will last a lifetime.

 4. Choose a Major You Will Excel In

 Grades aren't everything, but they're extremely important.
-Choose a field of study that will yield a competitive GPA (grade point average).
-The recommended GPA for medical school applicants is 3.7 for MDs (medical doctors), 3.5 for DOs (doctors of osteopathy), and 3.4 for NDs (Doctor of Naturopathic).
-While many students who are planning careers in medicine decide to major in biology, Dr. Carlson earned her bachelor's in chemistry.
+Choose an undergraduate field of study that will yield a competitive GPA while fulfilling medical school prerequisites.
+The recommended GPA for medical school applicants is 3.7 for medical doctors (MDs), 3.5 for doctors of osteopathic medicine (DOs), and 3.4 for naturopathic doctors (NDs).
+While many students who are planning careers in medicine decide to major in biology, Carlson earned her bachelor's in chemistry.
 Many of her colleagues majored in even more unexpected fields, including engineering, English, music, and classics.

 There is no such thing as a pre-med major, says pre-health professions advisor Dr. Kemmy Taylor, who works with students preparing for medical careers at Michigan Technological University.
-"There is no specific major requirement for getting into medical school..
-You can major in whatever degree program you want."
-You will still need to do well in both your cumulative and your science GPA, classes like biology, physics, chemistry, and math, that are required for medical school admission.
+"There is no specific major requirement for getting into medical school.
+You can major in whatever degree program you want," she says.
+You will still need to do well in both your cumulative GPA and your science classes, like biology, physics, chemistry, and math, that are requirements for medical school admission.
 If you are struggling in any classes, get help right away.

 During her fourth year, Joseph had to take many of the medical school prerequisite classes that were not part of her engineering curriculum and build a Medical College Admission Test (MCAT) study plan into her schedule.